-a.
-The National Sport Chair shall appoint the Chair of the Technical Rules Committee.

-b.
-The Technical Rules Committee will consist of the Regional Directors, the National Chief Referee, and the Sport Directors of the top ten Districts by number of registered members as of June 15 of the current year.
+- 1. The National Sport Chair shall appoint the Chair of the Technical Rules Committee. - 2.
+The Technical Rules Committee will consist of the Regional Directors, the National Chief Referee, and the Sport Directors of the top ten Districts by number of registered members as of May 1 of the current year.